-The 2003 RECAP document provides the comprehensive risk-based program necessary for fully evaluating this complex, multi-media site.
-The USEPA, Louisiana, and other state risk-based standards have been developed and refined after Order 29-B; therefore, they provide standards that appropriately supplement 29-B standards;

-- The February 2011 Memorandum of Understanding (MOU) between the LDNR and the LDEQ recognizes the application of RECAP, a risk-based approach to assessing the need for remediation as compared to the rigid 1986 Statewide Order 29-B pit closure standards, which are not risk-based and do not include numeric groundwater standards.
-Furthermore, the MOU states that all site evaluation, remediation plans, or final results submitted pursuant to RECAP Management Option 3 (MO-3) assessments, or addressing air, surface water, water bottoms (sediments), or non-29-B parameters shall be forwarded to LDEQ for review and comment; and - The extensive, site-specific Human Health and Ecological Risk Assessments performed by Chevron's experts in this case demonstrate that the site poses no unacceptable risk to human health and the environment.
-As outlined in the LDEQ RECAP preamble, risk to human health and the environment is the primary consideration when remedial decisions are made.
-The full RECAP Risk Assessment and Ecological Assessment findings fully support an MFP with exceptions to Statewide Order 29-B (i.e., use of the more rigorous and widely-accepted RECAP standards).
+- The 2003 RECAP document provides the comprehensive risk-based program necessary for fully evaluating this complex, multi-media site.
+The US EPA, Louisiana, and other state risk-based standards have been developed and refined after Order 29-B; therefore, they provide standards that appropriately supplement 29-B standards. and - The February 2011 Memorandum of Understanding (MOU) between the LDNR and the LDEQ recognizes the application of RECAP, a risk-based approach to assessing the need for remediation as compared to the rigid 1986 Statewide Order 29-B pit closure standards, which are not risk-based and do not include numeric groundwater standards.
+Furthermore, the MOU states that all site evaluation, remediation plans, or final results submitted pursuant to RECAP Management Option 3 (MO-3) assessments, or addressing air, surface water, water bottoms (sediments), or non-29-B parameters shall be forwarded to LDEQ for review and comment.

 This Hypothetical 29-B Plan is not appropriate and should be rejected because, as identified in the US National Contingency Plan (NCP), the ultimate selection of a remedy by the agency is dependent upon five primary balancing criteria including (1) long-term effectiveness and permanence; (2) reduction of toxicity, mobility, or volume through treatment, (3) short-term effectiveness, (4) implementability, and (5) cost.
 Rigid application of Order 29-B (i.e., implementation of this Hypothetical 29-B Plan), is not consistent with these criteria.
-If two remedies are equally feasible, reliable, and provide the same level of protection, then the most cost-effective remedy should be selected.
+If two remedies are equally feasible, reliable, and provide the same level of protection, then the least expensive remedy should be selected.
 Both the capital and long-term operational and maintenance costs for the remedial period must be considered.
 The most expensive remedy is not always the most feasible or best approach.
-Furthermore, this Hypothetical 29-B Plan uses an approach consistent with the Hypothetical 29-B Plan provided with the Limited Admission Plan in the Hero Lands Company, L.L.C. vs. Chevron U.S.A.
-Inc, et al. matter, which was considered and rejected by LDNR.

-This Hypothetical 29-B Plan should be rejected for the following additional reasons:
+This Hypothetical 29-B Plan should be rejected for the following additional reasons.